-The very first investigations of the site were limited sounding trenches dug in 2002 within a Bulgarian-French archaeological campaign which sought to research the ancient legacy of the region.
+The very first investigations of the site were limited sounding trenches dug in 2002 within a Bulgarian-French archaeological campaign that sought to research the ancient legacy of the region.
 The trenches have revealed a thick cultural layer of over 3 meters in depth.
 The ruins of fortification walls as high as 4 meters were also unearthed.
 The archaeologists discovered Roman pottery and coins from the 3rd and 4th CE.
 Nevertheless, the chronology and characteristics of the structure still remain unclear.

 Although no modern construction threatens the Roman cultural legacy, the site is considered endangered.
 Since Roman archaeological valuables attract the interest of many people, during the last decades, the site has turned into a training ground for treasure hunters.
 The hazard of further destruction, as well as scientific interest in the site, have set this project into motion.
-With the first archaeological campaigns in 2016 – 2018, BHF aimed also to draw the attention of the local community and the interest of the surrounding municipalities to put this endangered site on their priority list for protection of cultural heritage.
-Currently BHF is still the main sponsor of the excavations and the entire income from the field school participation fees for the 2019 season will be spent on financing the archaeological campaign!
+With the first archaeological campaigns in 2016 – 2019, BHF aimed also to draw the attention of the local community and the interest of the surrounding municipalities to put this endangered site on their priority list for the protection of cultural heritage.
+Currently, BHF is still the main sponsor of the excavations and the entire income from the field school participation fees for the 2022 season will be spent on financing the archaeological campaign!

-The practical goal of the excavation in 2019 is to continue uncovering the fortification wall and to create a long-term strategy for the preservation of the architectural elements of the settlement.
+The practical goal of the excavation in 2022 is to continue uncovering the fortification wall and to create a long-term strategy for the preservation of the architectural elements of the settlement.
 The scientific aspect of the project aims to gather information about the character and the chronological development of the site and thus to contribute to the study of the Roman road system in Thrace.
-In accordance to these objectives the starting campaign of the project is set with the following tasks:
+In accordance with these objectives the starting campaign of the project is set with the following tasks: